Sofia Pablo

-Sofia Beatrice Hijazi Pablo (born April 10, 2006) is a Filipina actress, singer, dancer, model, and vlogger.
+Sofia Beatrice Hijazi Pablo (born April 10, 2006) is a Filipino actress.
 Pablo is a talent of Sparkle GMA Artist Center.

-Early life
+Early life and education

-Pablo is of Lebanese, Spanish, Chinese, and Filipino descent.
-She finished elementary at O.B.
-Montessori Center, Greenhills.
-She finished junior and senior high school under Accountancy, Business, and Management (ABM) strand at UST Angelicum College in 2023 and 2025.
+Pablo was born on April 10, 2006.
+She is of Filipino and Spanish descent on her father's side and Chinese and Lebanese on her mother's side.
+She finished elementary school at O.B.
+Montessori Center in Greenhills, San Juan, while she finished junior and senior high school under the ABM track at UST Angelicum College in 2023 and 2025, respectively.

 Career

 She began her career in 2017, when she joined the cast of the television series, Tadhana.
-She is best known for her role in the television series Prima Donnas as "Len-Len", Luv Is: Caught in His Arms as "Florence", and Prinsesa ng City Jail as Princess.
-Pablo has also appeared in various television shows, including Magpakailanman, Wish Ko Lang, Dear Uge, Pinoy Big Brother: Celebrity Collab Edition 2.0.
+She is best known for her role in the television series Prima Donnas as Len-Len, Luv Is: Caught in His Arms as Florence, and Prinsesa ng City Jail as Princess.
+Pablo has also appeared in various television shows, including Magpakailanman, Wish Ko Lang, Dear Uge, and Pinoy Big Brother: Celebrity Collab Edition 2.0.